-The National Carriers Conference Committee (NCCC) reached a tentative national collective bargaining agreement with the International Association of Sheet Metal, Air, Rail and Transportation Workers – Mechanical Department (SMART-MD).
+The National Carriers Conference Committee (NCCC) today announced that members of the International Association of Sheet Metal, Air, Rail and Transportation Workers’ Mechanical and Engineering Department (SMART-MD) have voted to ratify a national collective bargaining agreement.

 Railroaders take pride in their work, have grit and want to be part of something bigger than themselves.
 They have helped freight rail move our economy and communities forward for generations.
 Whether they come from longtime rail families or are new to the industry, rail employees pursue rewarding careers with competitive compensation, comprehensive benefits and growth opportunities that have sustained generations of railroaders.